OrestisSl/Mini-Shopping-Cart/README.md

 - **Component composition:** Breaking down the UI into smaller, reusable components.
 - **State management:** Managing the state of the shopping cart and product list using React's state and Context API.
+- **Reducers:** Using reducers to manage complex state transformations, such as adding or removing items from the shopping cart.
 - **Responsive design:** Making the application responsive to different screen sizes using Bootstrap classes.
 - **Event handling:** Handling user interactions such as adding items to the cart and clearing the cart.